helius-labs/xray/README.md

 This is a TurboRepo monorepo that can run and build all apps/packages in parallel.
 Apps like the UI are located in `/apps`.
 Packages used across apps are located in `/packages`.

 #### Setup Environment
-In the root of the proejct, create a `.env` file with the values mentioned in `.env.template`.
+In the root of the project, create a `.env` file with the values mentioned in `.env.template`.

 #### Install
-From the root of the proejct, run `npm install` to install dependencies for all apps and packages.
+From the root of the project, run `npm install` to install dependencies for all apps and packages.

 #### Dev
 Start all packages and apps in dev mode with `npm run dev`.
-There are also more scripts in `package.json` of examples showing how to start a sigle app or package.
+There are also more scripts in `package.json` of examples showing how to start a single app or package.

 #### Build
 Build all apps and packages for production with `npm run build`.